Give a monthly gift

 Save lives, defeat poverty, and achieve social justice.

-We seek a world of hope, inclusion and social justice, where poverty has been overcome and all people live with dignity and security.
+We seek a world of hope, inclusion and social justice, where poverty has been overcome and all people live in dignity and security.

 We put women and girls in the centre because we know that we cannot overcome poverty until all people have equal rights and opportunities.